karthikeyan-the-analyst/Pizza-Sales-Data-Analysis/README.md

 # Pizza Sales--DataAnalysis using SQL & PowerBI

-Projct Name: Pizza Sales Analysis This Project involves analyzing the dataset of Pizza Sales by using SQL and Power BI.
+Project Name: Pizza Sales Analysis This Project involves analyzing the dataset of Pizza Sales by using SQL and Power BI.
 The main objective of the projects are :

 1. KPI's Requirement: We need to analyse Key Indicators for our Pizza Sales Data to gain insights into our bussiness performance.Specifically we want to calculate the Following Metrics: